cjlee1/CMPUT404-assignment-webserver/README.md

 * Abram Hindle
 * Eddie Antonio Santos
 * Jackson Z Chang
+* Calvin LEE

+server.py contains collaboration from:
+* Simon Chau
+  * Discussed requirements for the Assignment and how web servers worked

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html